Frequently Asked Questions (FAQs)

-- A Highly Resourced Institution (HRI) needs to hire no fewer than 10 new faculty in its cohort.
+- A Highly Resourced Institution (HRI) must hire no fewer than 10 new faculty in its cohort.

-- A Limited-Resourced Institution (LRI) needs to hire no fewer than 6 new faculty in its cohort.
+- A Limited-Resourced Institution (LRI) must hire no fewer than 6 new faculty in its cohort.

 - The number of faculty supported in a partnership cohort must be based on prior planning and what was proposed and justified in the application.
 If a partnership includes an HRI, it must hire no fewer than 10 new faculty.
 If a partnership includes two LRIs, it must hire no fewer than 6 new faculty.

 - In any negotiation of the terms and conditions of award, NIH will work with awardees to ensure that the Notice of Award reflects the expectation of the appropriate number of faculty hires.

 What is the difference between a cohort and a cluster?